 And we should also recognise, ahead of session 7, that financial institutions are critical to TFP.
 Indeed many historians cite British and Dutch innovations in the banking, insurance, security and derivatives markets as principal drivers of economic (and military) success from the 17th century onwards; innovations that generally preceded the first Industrial Revolution.

-In class we refer to Acemoglu and Robinson’s work on Why Nations Fail as well having a discussion about topical geopolitical-TFP overlaps such as Brexit and China’s Belt and Road Initiative.
+In class we refer to Acemoglu and Robinson’s work on Why Nations Fail and may find time to discuss geopolitical-TFP overlaps such as Brexit and China’s Belt and Road Initiative.
 Further evidence that macroeconomics cannot escape the grip of institutional context.